htangsmart/FitCloudPro-SDK-iOS/FitCloudDFUKit/README_EN.md

 >Q: Which chipmaker firmware updates are supported now?
 >
->A: The SDK integrates ` Realtek ` and ` Nordic ` manufacturers firmware upgrade procedure, but because at present all bracelet actually USES only ` Realtek ` chip, therefore in the process of actual use, you can only use the ` Realtek ` chip firmware upgrade.
+>A: The SDK integrates ` Realtek ` and ` Nordic ` manufacturers firmware upgrade procedure, but because at present all bracelet actually uses only ` Realtek ` chip, therefore in the process of actual use, you can only use the ` Realtek ` chip firmware upgrade.

 ## Technical Support